A High-Order Scheme for Image Segmentation via a modified Level-Set method: Image segmentation via a modified LS method

 Recalling the relations in the system \eqref{final_system} with respect to $\dot{v}(s)$ and $\dot{p}(s)$, we can write

-This last computation states that all the level sets evolve according to the same law along characteristics.
-As a consequence, if \eqref{init_cond_x} holds then $\underline z(s)\equiv z^0(s)$ till the characteristics do not cross, as we wanted.
+This calculation shows that the points $\underline z(s)$ and $z^\ell(s)$ evolve according to the same law along characteristics.
+Note that if \eqref{init_cond_x} holds then $\underline z(s)\equiv z^0(s)$ till the characteristics do not cross.
+In fact, computing the total derivative with respect to $s$, we have

-One of the main consequences of this property, which will be very useful in the numerical implementation, is that the points $\left(z-d(v)\frac{\nabla v}{|\nabla v|}\right)$ are on the $0$-level set of $v$ as long as the gradient is preserved.
-Then, assuming to have a coherent way to recover the point on the associated characteristic, we can approximate the problem by previously computing the points $\underline z=\left(z-d(v)\frac{\nabla v}{|\nabla v|}\right)$ and then updating the solution considering the \emph{simplified problem} with (locally in time) \emph{isotropic velocity}
+since the points of $z^\ell(s)$ are on the same level set, and so are those of $\underline z(s)$, as we wanted.
+This directly implies that the points $\underline z:= \left(z-d(v)\frac{\nabla v}{|\nabla v|}\right)$ are on the $0$-level set of $v$ as long as the gradient is preserved. \\ In order to reduce the computational cost and to simplify the implementation, as will be better explained in Sect.~\ref{sec:num_impl}, we decided to split the computation of the Hamiltonian into two steps.
+First we compute the points $\underline z$ and then we update the numerical solution of the full problem (\ref{eq:HJ_eikonal}) with the velocity (\ref{eq_new_vel}) via the following \emph{simplified problem} with isotropic velocity

-This can be done in a very simple and direct manner, with only a slight increase in the computational cost, as we will see in Section \ref{sec:tests}.
-Otherwise, we should consider the full problem (\ref{eq:HJ_eikonal})-(\ref{eq_new_vel}) and treat numerically all the dependence of $H(z,v,p)$.
+where, as usual, $t_n=t_0+n\Delta t$, and $\Delta t$ is the time step.
+Using this procedure the dependencies on the gradient and on the value of $v$ are frozen at every iteration, leaving just an explicit dependence on the variable $t$.
+This is why we consider velocities depending only on space variables when defining the numerical schemes. \\ Let the original velocity $c(x,y)$ be Lipschitz continuous (this is the classical assumption) and let us denote by $L_c$ its Lipschitz constant.
+We conclude showing that our modified velocity $\tilde c$ is still Lipschitz continuous.
+This point is important to guarantee existence and uniqueness of the characteristics and of the viscosity solution for the evolutive problem \eqref{eq:HJ_eikonal} driven by the new velocity.
+Let $z=(x,y)$ and $z'=(x',y')$ be two points in the plane and $\underline z$ and $\underline z'$ the corresponding points used in the definition of the new velocity $\tilde c$.
+Provided that the solution and the normal vector are Lipschitz continuous, we have

+where $\eta$ represents the normal unitary vector at the point and $C_1$, $C_2$ are two appropriate constants (remember that the distance from the level set stays bounded during the evolution).